rjd22/codersopinion/_posts/2010-10-05-install-redmine-with-automated-git-on-centos-redhat.markdown

 Make sure you also use repo's for a more updated ruby and gems.
 I'm going to start with the ruby install right from the bat.
 Please make sure your server has Apache and Mysql installed.
 This tutorial won't explain that part.

 # Installing Ruby
 Redmine works on ruby so we will start with installing ruby.
-You can install ruby in 2 ways.</p>
+You can install ruby in 2 ways.

 1. From the source
 2. Trough yum